Editor's Note: This story was originally published on June 14, 2017.

 5. You may not understand the bond they share with Mom

-"There was a lot of anger towards Amy from Zach and I used to not know how to handle it," said Isbell, admitting since he missed out on those years, he will never completely relate and simply focuses on the now — helping his stepson learn how to treat his mother with respect.
+"There was a lot of anger towards Amy from Zach and I used to not know how to handle it," said Isbell.
+So he simply focuses on helping his stepson learn how to treat his mother with respect.

 Cody Long reconnected with his high school girlfriend, Sarah, after both of their first marriages ended.
 In 2014, after the pair knew their relationship was serious, Long met Sarah's then 3-year-old daughter, Eliza.
-Long has since married Sarah, and the pair have a biological daughter, Margo, 1, in addition to now 6-year-old Eliza.
+Long has since married Sarah, and the pair have a biological daughter, Margo, 3, in addition to now 8-year-old Eliza.